-5. Relationships: Relate ully with individuals, gr oups, and/or communities.
+5. Relationships: Relate effectively and meaningfo ully with individuals, gr oups, and/or communities.
 5A.
-Interpersonal Relation NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Displays interpersonal skills Forms and maintains productive and respectful relationships with clients, peers / colleagues, supervisors, and professionals from other disciplines Develops and maintains effective relationships with a wide range of clients, colleagues, organizations, and communities 5B.
+Interpersonal Relation nship NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Displays interpersonal skills Forms and maintains productive and respectful relationships with clients, peers / colleagues, supervisors, and professionals from other disciplines Develops and maintains effective relationships with a wide range of clients, colleagues, organizations, and communities 5B.
 Affective Skills NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Displays affective skills Negotiates differences and handles conflict satisfactorily; provides effective feedback to others and receives feedback nondefensively Manages difficult communication; possesses advanced interpersonal skills 5C.
-Expressive Skills NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Communicates ideas, feelings, and information clearly using verbal, nonverbal, and written skills Communicates clearly using verbal, nonverbal, and written skills in a professional context; demonstrates clear understanding and use of professional language Verbal, nonverbal, and written communications are informative, articulate, succinct, sophisticated, and well-integrated; demonstrate thorough grasp of professional language and concepts Comments: earch methodology, technic and analysis, biological b ases of behavior, cognitive-affective bases of 6A.
-Scientific Mindednes nent across the lifespa an.
-Respect for scientifically / derived knowledge.
-NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Displays critical scientific thinking Values and applies scientific methods to professional practice Independently applies scientific methods to practice 6B.
-Scientific Foundation of Psychology NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Demonstrates understanding of psychology as a science Demonstrates intermediate level knowledge of core science (i.e., scientific bases of behavior) Demonstrates advanced level knowledge of core science (i.e., scientific bases of behavior) 6C.
-Scientific Foundation - 1 1 - 1 NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Comments: Understands the scientific foundation of professional practice Demonstrates knowledge, understanding, and application of the concept of evidence- based practice Independently applies knowledge and understanding of scientific foundations independently applied to practice
+Expressive Skills NOT YET READY FOR PRACTICUM READINESS FOR PRACTICUM EXPECTED MID- POINT OF PRACTICUM READINESS FOR INTERNSHIP EXPECTED MID- POINT OF INTERNSHIP READINESS FOR ENTRY TO PRACTICE NOT ENOUGH INFORMATION IN THIS AREA Communicates ideas, feelings, and information clearly using verbal, nonverbal, and written skills Communicates clearly using verbal, nonverbal, and written skills in a professional context; demonstrates clear understanding and use of professional language Verbal, nonverbal, and written communications are informative, articulate, succinct, sophisticated, and well-integrated; demonstrate thorough grasp of professional language and concepts Comments: Concepts Commonio. earch methodology, technic an.
+Respect for scientifically and analysis, biological b ases of behavior, 6A.
+Scientific Mindednes · nent across the mespa an.
+Nespect for scientifically delived kilowiedge.
+NOT YET READY FOR READINESS FOR EXPECTED MID- READINESS FOR EXPECTED MID- READINESS FOR NOT ENOUGH PRACTICUM PRACTICUM POINT OF INTERNSHIP POINT OF ENTRY TO INFORMATION PRACTICUM INTERNSHIP PRACTICE IN THIS AREA Displays critical Values and applies Independently scientific thinking scientific methods to professional practice applies scientific methods to practice professional practice methods to practice 6B.
+Scientific Foundation of Psychology NOT YET READY FOR READINESS FOR EXPECTED MID- READINESS FOR EXPECTED MID- READINESS FOR NOT ENOUGH PRACTICUM PRACTICUM POINT OF PRACTICUM INTERNSHIP POINT OF INTERNSHIP ENTRY TO PRACTICE INFORMATION IN THIS AREA Demonstrates TRACTICON Demonstrates INTERNOTIII Demonstrates IN THIS AILEA understanding of intermediate level advanced level psychology as a knowledge of core knowledge of core science science (i.e., scientific science (i.e., bases of behavior) scientific bases of 6C.
+Scientific Foundation n of Professional Practi 00 behavior) NOT YET READY FOR READINESS FOR EXPECTED MID- READINESS FOR EXPECTED MID- READINESS FOR NOT ENOUGH PRACTICUM PRACTICUM POINT OF INTERNSHIP POINT OF ENTRY TO INFORMATION PRACTICUM INTERNSHIP PRACTICE IN THIS AREA Understands the Demonstrates Independently scientific foundation knowledge, applies knowledge of professional understanding, and and understanding of practice application of the concept of evidence- scientific foundations independently based practice applied to practice Comments: I 1 1 1 I